Best Drift Car In Forza Horizon 5 Guide

 For starters, you can skip the Engine Mods if you’re rolling around the C8 Corvette Stingray or the GR Supra – these cars already boast well over 400-horsepower from the get-go – plenty of power to go sideways around the streets of Mexico.

-In addition, you’re going to want to max out everything within the ‘Drivetrain’ parameter since upgrades such as the Clutch/Flywheel, Transmission, and Differential all influence how your car starts and holds a slide when drifting.
+You’re going to want to max out everything within the ‘Drivetrain’ parameter since upgrades such as the Clutch/Flywheel, Transmission, and Differential all influence how your car starts and holds a slide when drifting.

-Finally, make sure you upgrade your suspension to ‘Drift’ spec suspension as this upgrade will give your car the adjustability freedom it needs when you begin dabbling into setups and tuning, which we will touch on in Step 3.
+Finally, make sure you upgrade your suspension to ‘Drift’ spec custom suspension as this upgrade will give your car the adjustability freedom it needs when you begin dabbling into setups and tuning, which we will touch on in Step 3.

 One of the things that made the Forza Horizon series such a popular game was that Turn 10/Playground Games gave Forza fans almost everything they needed to express themselves freely through their cars in-game.